-The Stanford MBA essay questions, as expected, did not change this year.
+The Stanford MBA essay questions, as expected, will not change for 2023-2024 MBA applicants.
 Once again, there are two Stanford GSB essays, which have a combined word limit of 1050 words.
 Stanford suggests applicants allocate up to 650 words on Essay A and up to 400 words on Essay B.

 Stanford shortened the combined word limit a few years ago, a sign that the school encourages applicants to remain focused and concise in their answers.
 Below, please find Personal MBA Coach’s advice on how to approach the two Stanford GSB essay questions.